FusionCache/docs/docs/api-metrics.md

 - The query was queued
 - The query was on the queue for 9 microseconds
 - The executor took 18 microseconds
-- As part of executing, there was an index lookup (since `k` is indexed), which took 7 microseconds
+- As part of executing, there was an index lookup (since `k` is indexed), which was 7 microseconds
 - There were no non-indexed terms in the `FIND` so `_nonIndexes` is 0
 - Total time from enqueing the query to when the network interface sent the response was 27 microseconds